rferry/PythonFastCycles/README.md

 ## Install

-You can install the last version of *PythonFastCycles* using pip.
+You can install the lastest version of *PythonFastCycles* using pip.
 Run in a terminal:
 `pip install PythonFastCycles`